earthly/website/blog/_posts/2023-09-06-what-is-syslog.md

 Syslog defines eight categories from 0 (emergency) to 7 (Debug level).
 These levels are used to classify messages based on their severity.
 Levels 5 - 7 are mostly used by applications, while 0 - 4 are mostly used by the operating system.
 For example, we can enable debug logs when developing or troubleshooting an application and change the log level to errors or warnings when we deploy it.
 Here are the syslog levels, along with their numeric codes:

-`0` - emergency: System is unusable.
+`0` - `emergency`: System is unusable.
 This level indicates a catastrophic failure or a situation that requires immediate attention.

-`1` - alert: Immediate action is needed.
+`1` - `alert`: Immediate action is needed.
 This level indicates a condition that should be corrected immediately, such as a critical system component failure.

-`2` - critical: Critical conditions.
+`2` - `critical`: Critical conditions.
 This level indicates a severe error or problem that requires prompt attention.

-`3` - error: Error conditions.
+`3` - `error`: Error conditions.
 This level indicates non-critical errors that may require investigation or troubleshooting.

-`4` - warning: Warning conditions.
+`4` - `warning`: Warning conditions.
 This level indicates a potential problem or situation that should be monitored or addressed.

-`5` - notice: Normal but significant conditions.
+`5` - `notice`: Normal but significant conditions.
 This level indicates noteworthy events but is not necessarily indicative of an error.

-`6` - informational: Informational messages.
+`6` - `informational`: Informational messages.
 This level provides general operational information or status updates.

-`7` - debug: Debug-level messages.
+`7` - `debug`: Debug-level messages.
 This level denotes detailed debugging and diagnostic information.

 Depending on the logging configuration, messages can be filtered or handled differently based on their level.